CPEEP

 Notes

-CPEEP is a short-term project of two years with limited funds.
+CPEEP is a short-term program of two years with limited funds.
 Funds are available on first-come, first-served basis until funding runs out.
 In case of a waiting list, priority will be given to centers serving low income children and/or with facilities that are more than 25 years old, centers with the most potential for energy saving, and/or larger centers serving 75 children or more.
 This program may be modified or terminated without notice.

 This program is funded by California utility ratepayers and administered by utility companies under the auspices of the California Public Utilities Commission, through contracts awarded to Low Income Investment Fund.
 California customers who choose to participate in this program are not obligated to purchase any additional services offered by the contractor.
 The trademarks used herein are the property of their respective owners.